I. Executive Summary and Purpose

 VI.
 Additional Requirements for Internet Transactions

-L. All internet based Card Not Present (CNP) transactions must be captured on approved web interfaces.
-Any newly established processing setup for internet based transactions must utilize the designated University payment gateway and platform.
-TouchNet Information Systems, Inc. is the current designated gateway processor and online transaction platform.
+O. All internet based Card Not Present (CNP) transactions must be captured on approved web interfaces.
+Any newly established processing setup for internet based transactions must utilize a designated University payment gateway and platform.
+TouchNet Information Systems, Inc. is the primary designated gateway processor and online transaction platform.

-P. Customer CHD must be entered or captured on the approved third party hosted website or payment gateway interface and not on University computer or network resources.
+S. Customer CHD must be entered or captured on approved third party hosted websites or payment gateway interfaces and not on University computers or network resources.

-R. If a merchant is processing card transactions online and has no approved means to accept card transactions at an event (in a face to face environment), they must either not accept payment at the event or accept cash or checks.
+U. If a merchant is processing card transactions online and has no approved means to accept card transactions at an event (in a face to face environment), they must either not accept payment at the event or accept cash or checks.
 If cash or checks are to be accepted, the merchant is responsible for following all cash handling policies (University Policy 602.4, Handling Cash, Checks, and Other Monetary Receipts).
 They will need to request a Receipt Book from the Cashiers to provide the required receipt to the customer for monies received at the event if the monies are to be deposited to a University account.
 If monies are to be deposited to a non-University account, a receipt must still be provided to the customer and supplied by the merchant.
-If the merchant would like to accept card transactions at the door, they must request through eCO the rental of an approved POS device or the use of a laptop computer as a virtual terminal.
-The completion and submission of the EC-Virtual Terminal Request form will be required for laptop use.
+If the merchant would like to accept card transactions at the event, they must request through eCO the rental of an approved POS device (see: EC : POS Terminal Order Form or the use of a laptop or desktop computer as a virtual terminal.
+The completion and submission of the EC-Request for Virtual Terminal for Card Processing form will be required for laptop use.

 A. Any unit that wishes to utilize third party software that includes card processing functions or the outsourcing of its credit card transaction processing must request approval to do so in writing to eCommerce@uncc.edu.
 The vendor selected by the campus entity must be approved through eCO and meet current requirements.
 Contracts and associated documentation must address these elements: